Darren Lewis (American football)

-High school
+Early life

 Lewis was a star at Dallas football powerhouse Carter High School and was considered by some to be the top high school player in the class of 1987.
 While at Carter, Lewis was reported to be avoiding colleges in the Southwest Conference.
 "I don't want my football career to end because some other guy takes money," Lewis said.

-College
+College career

 Lewis attended Texas A&M University, and holds two of the top three rushing seasons in Aggies' history (1,692 in 1988 and 1,691 in 1990), behind Trayveon Williams (1,760 in 2018) and is the Aggie leader in career rushing yards (5,012 from 1987 to 1990).
 Lewis' 5,012 career rushing yards ranked him fifth on the NCAA's all-time career rushing list at the conclusion of his college career, but currently rank him 15th.
-His college career was filled with highlights and culminated with a spot on the first-team All-America team in 1990.
+His college career was filled with highlights and culminated with a spot on the first-team All-American team in 1990.

 1987 season

-As a freshman Lewis ran for 103 yards and two touchdowns against Baylor to lead the Aggies to a 34–10 victory, their first in Waco in 10 years.
-He ran for a freshman record 194 yards in a 42–24 whipping of TCU, which was broken four years later by fellow Carter High alum, Greg Hill.
-He capped off the season by throwing a 24-yard halfback pass to Tony Thompson for a touchdown as the Aggies stomped Notre Dame, 35–10, in the 1988 Cotton Bowl Classic, and finished ranked in the NCAA top-10 for the second time in three years.
+As a freshman, Lewis ran for 103 yards and two touchdowns against Baylor to lead the Aggies to a 34–10 victory, their first in Waco in 10 years.
+He ran for a freshman record 194 yards in a 42–24 victory over TCU, which was broken four years later by fellow Carter High alum, Greg Hill.
+He capped off the season by throwing a 24-yard halfback pass to Tony Thompson for a touchdown as the Aggies defeated Notre Dame, 35–10, in the 1988 Cotton Bowl Classic, and finished ranked in the NCAA top-10 for the second time in three years.
 His 668 rushing yards were second at the time only to Curtis Dickey for an Aggie freshman.

 1988 season

 In his sophomore season of 1988, the Aggies were ineligible for the Southwest Conference championship due to NCAA violations, but an undaunted Lewis enjoyed a record-breaking season.
 He rushed 100 yards or more in each of the last 10 games of the season, setting a mark for both consecutive 100-yard games and most in one season, both still A&M records.
 His streak included strong road performances highlighted by a 192-yard showing in Fayetteville against the Arkansas Razorbacks and a 201-yard effort at the Astrodome against Houston.
 Against Texas, Lewis helped the Aggies jump to a 28–0 lead by scoring a 15-yard touchdown and adding a 36-yard run to set up a second score.
 Lewis ran for 212 yards that day as the Aggies went on to beat the Longhorns 28–24 for their fifth consecutive win against their main rival.
-His 1,692 yards rushing that year is remained a Texas A&M record until broken in 2018 by Trayveon Williams and was second in the NCAA that year only to Oklahoma State's Barry Sanders.
+His 1,692 yards rushing that year remained a Texas A&M record until broken in 2018 by Trayveon Williams and was second in the NCAA that year only to Oklahoma State's Barry Sanders.
 Lewis was named to the All-Southwest Conference team, his first of two such honors (1988 and 1990).